 Without regulatory policies in the production of CBD for pets, quality varies from one product to another.
 The extraction process, concentrations, and overall quality of the products are diverse.
 As such, some experts in the CBD industry don’t recommend the products for pets.

 Pet owners who have used the products report having noticed some changes in their pets with anxiety or arthritis.
-There are hopeful that CBD is the answer to other pet conditions, just like it has proved useful in humans.
+They are hopeful that mellow road cbd products, and other similar products containing CBD, are the answer to other pet conditions, just like it has proved useful in humans.

 The Future of CBD for Pets